Canal 13 (Chilean TV network): 1974-1999: New television center and expansion

-On March 3, 1985, Channel 13 extended the edition of Teletrece until around 1 a.m. in response to the earthquake in Algarrobo.
+On March 3, 1985, Channel 13 extended the edition of Teletrece until around 1 a.m. to cover the aftermath of that day's earthquake in Algarrobo.
 Additionally, on March 8 and 9, the channel organized the first edition of the Chile ayuda a Chile campaign to gather aid for earthquake victims, with a broadcast that lasted more than 30 hours.
 On September 6 of that year, it began broadcasting in Constitución through channel 9.
 In 1986, in collaboration with National Television, it broadcast the Davis Cup match involving the Chilean team and premiered the telenovela Ángel Malo, an adaptation of a Brazilian telenovela from 1975, during the first half of the year.
 The channel also broadcast Secreto de Familia in the second half of the year.
 Canal 13 continued its expansion by reaching Cauquenes (channel 7) and Temuco (channel 4), with transmissions in Temuco beginning on July 18.
 In June, it broadcast the 1986 FIFA World Cup from Mexico with TVN, and on July 30, it inaugurated Channel 5's studios in Concepción, modeled after the Providencia Television Center.

 In 1987, Channel 13 expanded its reach to several cities: Puerto Montt (channel 13), Osorno (channel 9, starting October 28), Angol (channel 10), San Felipe, Lebu, Lautaro, Traiguén, and Saladillo.
 From April 1 to 5, it broadcast Pope John Paul II's visit to Chile live as the official channel, at the request of the Chilean episcopate, and was the only station to cover the entire event.
 Additionally, on August 7 and 8, Sábados Gigantes celebrated its 25th anniversary with a 25-hour special program.
 Finally, from October 10 to 25, it co-broadcast the U-20 Soccer World Cup held in Chile that year with National Television.
 In addition, the comedy show De chincol a jote premiered that year.